evidentlyai/evidently/docs/book/monitoring/workspace.md

 ---
-description: Set up an Evidently Cloud account or self-hosted workspace.
+description: Connect to Evidently Cloud or self-hosted Workspace.
 ---

 # What is a Workspace?

 You need a workspace to organize your data and Projects.

-* In Evidently Cloud, your account is your workspace.
+* In Evidently Cloud, your account is your Workspace.
 As simple as that!
-* In self-hosted deployments, a workspace means a remote or local directory where you store the snapshots.
+* In self-hosted deployments, a Workspace is a remote or local directory where you store the snapshots.
 The Monitoring UI will read the data from this source.

 # Evidently Cloud

 If you do not have one yet, create an [Evidently Cloud account](https://app.evidently.cloud/signup).

 **Get the API token**.
-You will use it to connect to the Evidently Cloud workspace from your Python environment.
+You will use it to connect with Evidently Cloud Workspace from your Python environment.
 Use the "key" sign in the left menu to get to the token page, and click "generate token."
 Save it in a temporary file since it won't be visible once you leave the page.

 **Connect to the workspace**.
 To connect to the Evidently Cloud workspace, you must first [install Evidently](../installation/install-evidently.md).